WebKit/explainers/model/README.md

 We believe it is time for files representing 3D geometric data to become a first class citizen on the Web.

 Adding a new element to HTML requires significant justification.
-At first glace, the `<model>` element does not appear necessary since HTML already provides a mechanism to load arbitrary data and render it: `<canvas>` and its rendering contexts.
+At first glance, the `<model>` element does not appear necessary since HTML already provides a mechanism to load arbitrary data and render it: `<canvas>` and its rendering contexts.